felix-wg/learningResources/README.md

 ❌(DISCLAIMER: I'm not the owner of any of these resources.
 All the rights of the linked resources go to the respective owners.)

+Also note that this will always be work in progress... so don't expect any completed parts here.

 ### Contents
 - [Coding Resources](#coding-resources)
     - [Contents](#contents)